 With input from CEI and stakeholder groups in Kenya and Uganda, we identified improving care in facilities and postnatal community support as target areas for improvement.
-The intervention included training health worker volunteers from maternity and neonatal units as 'bereavement champions' who would work to identify areas for development and promote good practice in facilities.
+The intervention included training health worker volunteers from maternity and neonatal units as 'bereavement champions' who would work to identify areas for women in Kenya and Uganda were offered peer support development and promote good practice in facilities.
 Women with previous experience of stillbirth willing to provide support to others would be trained as peer supporters, enabling women to be offered access to telephone support in the first few weeks after the death of their baby.